What Happened to the Wolf?

 What Happened to the Wolf? is a 2021 Burmese drama film, written and directed by Na Gyi, starring Eaindra Kyaw Zin and Paing Phyo Thu.
-The film was produced by May Sandi Tin Oo, edited by Nyan Wint and background music composed by Myint Than Htun.
+It was produced by May Sandi Tin Oo, edited by Nyan Wint and background music composed by Myint Than Htun.

 The filmmakers of What Happened to the Wolf? faced persecution after the 2021 Myanmar coup ďétat due to the participation in anti-coup movements.
 The film was regarded as radical and brave in the context of its setting in Myanmar, where LGBTQ+ people frequently face legal persecution, imprisonment and state-sponsored violence.

 The film was produced prior to the 2021 Myanmar coup d'état.
 The director Na Gyi and one of the main cast Paing Phyo Thu, who are married in real life, were forced to go into hiding afterwards for their opposition to the coup.
-Eaindra Kyaw Zin, the film’s other main actor was arrested and imprisoned in February 2021 and released in early 2022.
+Eaindra Kyaw Zin, the film's other main actor, was arrested and imprisoned in February 2021 and released in early 2022.

-What Happened to the Wolf? held its world premiere at Oldenburg International Film Festival 2021 in Oldenburg, Germany.
-The film was nominated for Best Film and Paing Phyo Thu was nominated for her performance.
-Eaindra Kyaw Zin won Seymour Cassel Award for Best Performance at Oldenburg International Film Festival for this film.
+What Happened to the Wolf? had its world premiere at Oldenburg International Film Festival 2021 in Oldenburg, Germany.
+The film was nominated for Best Film, and Paing Phyo Thu was nominated for her performance.
+Eaindra Kyaw Zin won the Seymour Cassel Award for Best Performance at the Oldenburg International Film Festival.